NEXT STEPS FOR INCOMING FIRST-YEAR STUDENTS

 All incoming freshman honors students are required to take Honors 1000, the Freshman Seminar.
 This 1-hour pass/fail course is designed to provide first-semester students with an orientation to high-level academic work and exposure to a current topic.
 Taught in sections of 15 students or less, these seminars enable first-term freshmen to develop meaningful relationships with faculty members who can guide them toward opportunities for future research.

-HONORS ACCEPTED STUDENT EXPERIENCE
+HONORS ACCEPTED STUDENT VISIT

 HONORS HOUSING: